saildot4k/saildot4k.github.io/docs/crystal-chips/cc-scripting.md

 #### GOTO
 A PBAT script is divided into sections.
 You can define a new section using the sign ":"

 You can navigate thru sections with the GOTO command.

+Do NOT use GOTO to jump to a label which is within an IF statement!
+Doing so will result in script failure.

+GOTO does NOT support passing arguments/values

 Here is a piece of code to understand how sections work :